The travel industry has been heavily impacted by the coronavirus (COVID-19) pandemic.

-Guests traveling to hotels in the near future should expect to encounter social distancing protocols, health checks, more contactless options, extra cleaning, and more.
+While some hotels may provide a “pre-pandemic” feel, depending on where you are traveling to, you should expect social distancing protocols, health checks, more contactless options, extra cleaning, and more.

-But navigating all of these new procedures can be confusing and time-consuming when you are looking to book your next trip, with safety being a top priority.
-That is why we have created this easy-to-read, 1-stop-shop with everything you need to know about your next hotel stay.
+Navigating all of these new procedures can be confusing and time-consuming when you’re looking to book your next trip with safety as a top-of-mind concern.

 Table of contents